roman-milk/roman-milk.github.io/jen-and-me.md

+===

- ****** Jen &amp; Me Ch.
-2: Descent into Narcissism ****** byTx_Tall_Tales© I lifted her easily off my cock, all 100 pounds of her, and place her to the side.
+I lifted her easily off my cock, all 100 pounds of her, and place her to the side.
 I got up on my knees and moved her to her hands and knees.
 Jenny, seeing what I was up to, crawled underneath her, until the girls were positioned to eat each other, as I took up position behind Marisa.

  "Oh, Marisa, you should see how huge his cock looks entering your tiny pussy.
 MMMmmmmmm, God I wish you could see this, you two look so hot, Mmmmmmmmm.
 Oh, shit, I can't believe that whole thing is going inside you.
 Steve, stop when you are all the way in."
 I was filling Marisa's pussy tantalizingly slow, and stopped when I had reached bottom.
 Jenny started licking my balls, then returned her attention to Marisa's clit.
 "Do her, Steve.
 I have to see it."